buckbaskin/formak/designs/python_library_for_model_evaluation.md

 9. Write up successes, retro of what changed (so I can check for this in future designs)

 ## Post Review

+The big change from the original design was the lack of performance boost from the compiler.
+It was pitched as an optional feature, but I'll be curious to investigate more over time to see what performance is left on the table.

+On a smaller note, more of the logic than I would have liked ended up in the constructors (instead of the compiler functions) for the Model and Extended Kalman Filter.
+Perhaps this can be moved out in a future refactor.

 ### 2022-09-10